SIM Card Viruses: How To Tell If Your SIM card Is Infected And What To Do

 What Do I Do If SIM Card Viruses Spread

-Most people use the same sim card for their phone and other devices like laptops.
+Most people use the same SIM card for their phones and other devices like laptops.
 This is how they spread without being noticed because people don’t think to change it out when something goes wrong with a device

 1. The virus can hide in your contact list too, so keep an eye on that as well!